tmmlaarhoven/lichess-knockout/README.md

 2. Create a GitHub token [here](https://github.com/settings/tokens?type=beta).
    - Choose any token name.
    - For expiration, select a year from now for a long-lasting token.
-   - Under repository access, select "Only select repositories" and select the repository you just created.
+   - Under `Repository access`, select `Only select repositories` and select the repository you just created.
+   - Under `Permissions` and `Repository permissions`, find the header `Contents` and set it to `Read and write`.
    - Leave the other default options and click "Generate token".
    - You will see the token in the form of one long string starting `github_...`. **Save this string**, you will need it later.
+At the same time, do not share this string with anyone, as it would allow others (limited) access to your GitHub repository.
 3. Create a Lichess token [here](https://lichess.org/account/oauth/token/create?scopes[]=tournament:write&description=Knockout%20Tournament%20Token).
    - Choose any token name.
    - The only required permission is `tournament:write` and this should automatically be selected when clicking this link.
    - Leave the other boxes unchecked and click "Create token".
    - You will see the token in the form of one long string starting `lip_...`. **Save this string**, you will need it later.
+At the same time, do not share this string with anyone, as it would allow others (limited) access to your Lichess account.
 4. Store these tokens as secrets `GITHUBTOKEN` and `LICHESSTOKEN` in the GitHub Actions of the repository.
    - One way to go there is to navigate directly to `https://github.com/{yourgithubname}/{yourclonedreponame}/settings/secrets/actions`.
    - Alternatively, navigate to your newly cloned repository on GitHub, choose "Settings" in the top menu, and choose "Secrets and variables" - "Actions" in the left menu.